 - Enable or disable the Toggle buttons and Checkboxes based on your needs.

-You can either completely block the notification for Edge Android or allow specific sites to send push notification on your device.
+You can either completely block the notification for Edge Android or allow specific sites to send push notifications on your device.
 You can also disable the inbuilt notification like inPrivate mode, Downloads, News, etc.

-If you've any thoughts on How to Enable or Disable Notifications in Edge Android Settings?, then feel free to drop in below comment box.
-Also, please subscribe to our BrowserHow YouTube channel for videos tutorials.
-Cheers!
+Lastly, if you've any thoughts or feedback on How to Enable or Disable Notifications in Edge Android Settings, then feel free to drop in below comment box.
+You can also report the outdated information.